 5. Penalties for Non-Compliance

-The PDPL provides that the penalty for disclosing or publishing sensitive personal data may include imprisonment for up to two years and/or a fine not exceeding SAR 3 million ($800,000); both organizations and individuals can, therefore, be sanctioned.
+The PDPL provides that the penalty for disclosing or publishing sensitive personal data may include imprisonment for up to two years and/or a fine not exceeding SAR 3 million ($800,000); both organizations and individuals can therefore be sanctioned.

 For violations of other provisions of the PDPL, penalties are limited to a warning notice or a fine not exceeding SAR 5 million ($1.3 million).
 The court may double the penalty of the fine in case of repetition of offenses.

-6. How an Organization Can Operationalize PDPL
+6. How an Organisation Can Operationalize the Law

 Organizations will be required to adjust their status per provisions of the PDPL within a period not exceeding one year from the date that it becomes effective.